jon-harper/OmniBox/docs/support/panel_mounts.md

 !!! caution "Caution: Avoid JST SM as a hotend connector on enclosed printers"

-These are good, low-curren (3A) connectors for devices such as limit switches, lights, steppers, and fans.
+These are good, low-current (3A) connectors for devices such as limit switches, lights, steppers, and fans.

 [:material-cart: JST SM Connector Kit][bom_jst_sm_kit]{ .md-button }